Equinor: Oil and gas exploration and production

 Equinor is the largest operator on the Norwegian continental shelf, with 60% of the total production.
 The fields operated are Brage, Heimdal, Grane, Glitne, Gullfaks, Heidrun, Huldra, Kristin, Kvitebjørn, Mikkel, Njord, Norne, Ormen Lange, Oseberg, Sleipner, Snorre, Snøhvit, Statfjord, Sygna, Tordis, Troll, Veslefrikk, Vigdis, Visund, Volve, and Åsgard.
 The company also has processing plants at Kolsnes, Kårstø, Mongstad, Tjeldbergodden, and Melkøya.

-In addition to the Norwegian continental shelf, Equinor operates oil and gas fields in Australia, Algeria, Angola, Azerbaijan, Brazil, Canada, China, Libya, Nigeria, Russia, United States, and Venezuela.
+In addition to the Norwegian continental shelf, Equinor operates oil and gas fields in Australia, Algeria, Angola, Azerbaijan, Brazil, Canada, China, Libya, Nigeria, Russia, United Kingdom, United States, and Venezuela.
 Statoil has offices that are looking for possible ventures in the countries of Mexico, Qatar and the United Arab Emirates.
 The company has processing plants in Belgium, Denmark, France, and Germany.
 In 2006, Statoil was given approval to implement the world's largest carbon sequestration project as a means to mitigate carbon emissions to the atmosphere.

 Equinor is a partner in Brazil's offshore Peregrino oil field, which came on-stream in 2011.
 Equinor holds a 15.625% interest in the Deep Blue well on Green Canyon 723 in the deepwater Gulf of Mexico.

 Equinor has a long history of attempting to get involved in the Russian petroleum sector.
 Many partnerships have been entered, but the company has never had a major success in Russia.
 It partnered with Gazprom and Total on the Shtokman project in the Barents Sea, but this was shelved due to high costs and low gas prices.
 It then shifted from partnership with Gazprom to Rosneft, and in the two companies, have drilled for oil in several areas of Russia, again without any major finds.
 After the introduction of international sanctions during the Russo-Ukrainian War against Russia, Equinor has kept a much lower public profile on its Russian activities while continuing largely as before.
 Equinor left Russia in September 2022 after striking a deal with Rosneft, selling its Russian assets and transferring future liabilities and investment commitments for one euro.

 The Norwegian economics professor Karl Ove Moene has, in the Norwegian business daily Dagens Næringsliv, raised the question of Equinor and resource curse.
 Much economic research show that, while natural resources are positive for nations with sound political structures, such as Norway, they are negative for nations with unsound political structures, and will, despite the riches, result in a lower economic growth.
 Besides his own research, Moene also points to similar results from Paul Collier.

+In July 2025, Equinor discovered natural gas in the Barents sea, near the Johan Casterberg field.
+At the end of August 2025, Equinor found oil and gas in two reservoirs in the Fram area of the North Sea.
+One discovery was of oil and gas, the other one just gas.